mxcube/ui-api/beamline.rst

         # NB we should standardise the vocabularies as well as the names.
              Enums??
 How should we deal with beamline-specific sets?

+        # The underlaying "object" that provides the functionality could provide
+        # a suitable enum to go with the object ?

 **Actuators - Type TwoState**

     fast_shutter, safety_shutter, beamstop, capillary, frontlight, backlight